A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Similar to the two-pass approaches in SMT \cite{Xiao:11, Garcia:14, Martinez:15, Garcia:17}, there have been a few works in NMT which have focused on using context to improve upon the translations generated by a context-agnostic NMT system in a two-step process.
-Such approaches focus on improving document-level aspects of a text, for instance, coherency and cohesion.
+Such approaches focus on improving document-level aspects of a text, such as, coherency and cohesion.
 The two-pass decoder approach by Xiong et al. \cite{Xiong:19} encourages coherence in NMT.
 In the first pass, they generate locally coherent preliminary translations for each sentence using the Transformer architecture.
 In the second step, their decoder refines the initial translations with the aid of a reward teacher \citep{Bosselut:18}, which promotes coherent translations by minimising the similarity between a sequence encoded in its forward and reverse direction.
-Their model improved the translation quality in terms of sentence-level and document-level BLEU and METEOR scores.\textsuperscript{\ref{note:doc-metric}}
+They reported gains in sentence and document-level BLEU and METEOR scores.\textsuperscript{\ref{note:doc-metric}}